gitschowos/ba-workspace/README.md

 The following projects are parts of the workspace:

-## runtime-approach
+## ngx-model-driven-form

-Angular Library, which has a component that generates a form during runtime from a predefined JSON model.
+Angular Library, which has a component that generates a form during runtime (initial page loading) from a predefined JSON model as well as a anglular-cli schematics command that generates Angular components describing a form from the predefined JSON model

-## compiletime-approach

-Angular Library, which holds an angular-cli schematics command, that generates angular components describing a form from a predefined JSON model.

 ## test-app